 The app knew it was my first time checking in and provided me relevant content.
 It showed “check out reviews while you wait” along with food recommendations from past visitors.
 This is a great idea, especially because the restaurant has four stars and over 300 reviews.

-If you like this article, you can read about another restaurant experience that provides additional lessons that you can apply right now.
+If you like this article, you can read about another restaurant experience that provides more actionable CX lessons.
 Read my story here.